-Note: The manufacturer’s intention was to create a buckle that is “Houdini-proof” for children who like to “break out” of their car seats.
-He also believes that children should not be able to buckle and unbuckle themselves at all.
+Note: The manufacturer’s intention was to create a buckle that is more difficult for children who like to “break out” of their car seats.
+(He also believes that children should not be able to buckle and unbuckle themselves at all.)

 We just want a comfortable, neutral fit on the child.
 It does not need to be tight.